Competing phases and domain structures of ferroelectric perovskites: the benefit of epitaxial (110) growth: Results

 Despite these similarities, there are, however, important differences between both materials.
-First, $T_\text{c}(\eta)$ where \pol{001} or \pol{1\bar10} changes abruptly is almost doubled or halved in \kno, respectively, and those for \oop\ \pol{110} increase at least by a factor of five, see Tab.~\ref{tab:slope}.
-The larger slope of $T_\text{c}^\text{PE-O}$ is also supported by energy difference between these two states under the same elastic boundary condition in DFT simulations.
+First, the slope $T_\text{c}(\eta)$ is almost doubled or halved in \kno\ for the transitions related to abrupt changes of \pol{001} or \pol{1\bar10}, respectively, and those for \oop\ \pol{110} increase at least by a factor of five, see Tab.~\ref{tab:slope}.
+The larger slope of $T_\text{c}^\text{PE-O}$ is also supported by the energy difference between these two states under the same elastic boundary condition in DFT simulations.
 Second, the \mc\ phase (purple region in Fig.~\ref{fig:kno_phase}) and the phases with all three polarization directions (white regions) occur in a four or two times larger strain range, respectively.